gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 Together with my colleagues at
 [Indigo Tree](https://indigotree.co.uk)
-we’re now looking at using WordPress as a backend, where clients can edit their content without the worries of insecure plugins or other methods of being hacked.
+we're now looking at using WordPress as a backend, where clients can edit their content without the worries of insecure plugins or other methods of being hacked.

-Using Gatsby with its “Bring Your Own Data” strategy makes perfect sense, and we’re about to start building our first Gatsby client site using the plugin [`gatsby-source-wordpress`](/packages/gatsby-source-wordpress/) to pull in our data and build a totally secure website with some pretty impressive gains on loading time.
-We’ll also sleep better at night knowing insecurities in WordPress are no longer putting our clients at risk.
+Using Gatsby with its "Bring Your Own Data" strategy makes perfect sense, and we're about to start building our first Gatsby client site using the plugin [`gatsby-source-wordpress`](/packages/gatsby-source-wordpress/) to pull in our data and build a totally secure website with some pretty impressive gains on loading time.
+We'll also sleep better at night knowing insecurities in WordPress are no longer putting our clients at risk.

 The web is always changing.
 And the way forward isn't always easy to see.
 Now,